 - Negotiation of settlements and preparation of settlement documents, including Medicare Set-Aside arrangements

-- Self-insured applications, letter of credit, audits and complaints.
+- Self-insured applications, letters of credit, audits, and complaints

 - Appeals to the: